Protect the Tongass—and 44.7 million acres of U.S. National Forests

 ⁴ Source: The Wilderness Society, 2024 Wildfire Impact Study https://www.wilderness.org/sites/default/files/media/file/Wildfire-Impact-Report-2024.pdf

-The Roadless Rule guards just under 60 million acres—twice Florida’s size—from logging and roadbuilding.
-The USDA’s recent repeal announcement risks 9.3M acres of the Tongass National Forest alone, as well other National Forests.
+The Roadless Rule guards approximately 50 million acres from logging and roadbuilding.
+The USDA’s recent repeal announcement risks 9.3M acres of the Tongass National Forest alone, and 44.7 million acres across all National Forests (according to an August 29th, 2025 announcement, the remaining acres protected under the rule in Idaho and Colorado will be left in place).
 Act now.

 Our History: The Boat Company’s Fight for the Forests